CMMC SSP Implementation 2026: Expert Tactics from a CCP

 Define the boundary in your SSP with a network diagram and data-flow description so the C3PAO can validate scope up front.

-If you host data with a Cloud Service Provider (CSP), you must clearly define the hand-off.
+If you host data with a cloud provider, you have to spell out the hand-off.
 In 2026, auditors are failing contractors who assume the CSP handles everything.
+I document who does what and attach the provider's shared responsibility doc (e.g., Azure, AWS) so it's one consistent story.

 | Control family | CSP responsibility | Contractor responsibility |